mariusbalcytis/webpack-bundle/README.md

 as an alternative).

-webpack-dev-server supports hot-reload of your files, sometimes without page refresh (perfect for styling and some JS frameworks).
+webpack-dev-server supports hot-reload of your files, sometimes without page refresh (perfect for styling and some JS frameworks, like React).

 Installation
 ----